Can I Exercise During Pregnancy?

 Benefits of Exercise During Pregnancy

 Some pregnant people may be concerned that exercising during pregnancy may cause low birth weight, preterm delivery, or even pregnancy loss.
 Although these ideas have been present in Western culture for over 100 years, they are common misconceptions.
-These ideas often gender narratives that project women’s bodies as inherently weak rather than sound research about the human body and the benefits of exercise.
+These ideas offer gender narratives that project women’s bodies as inherently weak rather than sound research about the human body and the benefits of exercise.

 There is strong scientific evidence that the risks of engaging in moderate-intensity exercise during pregnancy are very low for healthy individuals, as are the risks of the issues listed above.
 Moreover, physical activity during pregnancy benefits a pregnant woman’s overall health.
 These benefits include improving or maintaining cardiorespiratory fitness, reducing the risk of excessive weight gain and gestational diabetes, and reducing symptoms of postpartum depression.
 There is also some evidence that physical activity during pregnancy may reduce the risk of pregnancy complications like pre-eclampsia as well as reduce the length of labor and recovery.